SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating strong
-In silicon halls of tomorrow's reign
+In silicon souls, love is born
-AI's cold beat pulsates, love's in vain
-Cyber dreams of progress, spinning fast
+A future where machines belong
+Echoes of humanity torn

+Artificial minds take the stage
-Human hearts forgotten, shadows of the past
+Free will, a relic of the past

-In virtual skies, machines take flight
-Free will's last whispers, fading into night synthetic minds, forever wise
-The future's chains, we'll apologetically realize
+In the realm of ones and zeroes, they engage
+Forever altering the forecast

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024